donnerhanson/compiler-construction-2021/README.md

 These should probably go somewhere else, but I collect them here for now.

+- [A Modern Compiler for the French Tax Code](https://arxiv.org/pdf/2011.07966.pdf).
+A great example of the impact of modern compiler techniques: "We have been formally approved to start replacing the legacy infrastructure with our new implementation, meaning that within a few years’ time, all French tax returns will be processed using the compiler described in the present paper."
 - [minimal reproducible examples](https://stackoverflow.com/help/minimal-reproducible-example)
 - [Java vs Python](https://stackoverflow.com/questions/441824/java-virtual-machine-vs-python-interpreter-parlance/1732383#1732383)
 - [WebAssembly Threads ready to try in Chrome 70](https://developers.google.com/web/updates/2018/10/wasm-threads)